SFLC.in’s Comments on the Draft Digital Competition Bill, 2024

 Scope: Such a framework shall involve the identification of large digital enterprises that possess a ‘significant presence’ in India, within the realm of selected ‘core digital services’.1 The core rationale behind an ex-ante framework is that digital markets are dynamic in nature and timely intervention by the CCI could help in the adoption of preventative measures against anti-competitive conduct.2

 Designation of Systematically Significant Digital Enterprises: In lieu of the same, the DCB aims to designate large digital enterprises as ‘systemically significant digital enterprises’ (“SSDEs”).
-Clause 3(2) of the DCB establishes the criteria based on Clause 3(1) prescribes that an enterprise shall be designated as an SSDE if it enjoys a significant presence in relation to a Core Digital Service in India.
+Under the DCB, an enterprise might be designated as an SSDE if it enjoys a significant presence in relation to a Core Digital Service in India.
 Clause 3(2) of the DCB establishes the financial thresholds based on turnover in India, global turnover, global market capitalisation, gross merchandise value, number of end-users and number of business users.
 Clause 3(3) provides additional parameters [in case an enterprise is not falling under the thresholds given in Clause 3(2)] that the Competition Commission of India (“CCI”) can take into account to identify an enterprise as a SSDE.
-In addition, the CCI can designate one or more enterprises within a group that are directly or indirectly involved in providing a Core Digital Service as an Associate Digital Enterprise (“ADE”).
+The Competition Commission can designate one or more enterprises within a group that are directly or indirectly involved in providing a Core Digital Service as an Associate Digital Enterprise (“ADE”).

 Core Digital Services: Core Digital Services online search engines, online social networking services, video-sharing platform services, interpersonal communications services, operating systems, web browsers, cloud services, advertising services and online intermediation services..

-Obligations of SSDEs: In relation to SSDEs and ADEs, Chapter of III of the DCB prescribes obligations3 pertaining to fair and transparent dealing,4 self-preferencing,5 restriction on third-party applications,6 data usage,7 anti-steering8 as well as tying and bundling.9 In addition, SSDEs and ADEs are not allowed to circumvent such obligations through contractual, commercial, technical or any other means.10 They are also subject to reporting and compliance obligations under Clause 9 of the DCB.
+Obligations of SSDEs: SSDEs and ADEs might have to adhere to obligations3 pertaining to fair and transparent dealing,4 self-preferencing,5 restriction on third-party applications,6 data usage,7 anti-steering8 as well as tying and bundling.9 SSDEs and ADEs are not allowed to circumvent such obligations through contractual, commercial, technical or any other means.10 They are also subject to reporting and compliance obligations under Clause 9 of the DCB.

-ANALYSING THE POTENTIAL IMPACT OF THE DIGITAL COMPETITION BILL ON END-USERS
+ANALYSING THE POTENTIAL IMPACT OF THE BILL ON END-USERS

 Possible Impact of the SSDE Designation Thresholds on Users –

 First, the user based thresholds does not specify the time period.
-For instance, the DMA prescribes such thresholds based on the number of monthly active users.11 Second, the thresholds prescribed within the DCB would (especially the user based thresholds) fail to distinguish large digital enterprises from its nascent counterparts.
+Under the Digital Markets Act (“DMA”), companies are designated based on the number of monthly active users.11 Second, nascent enterprises or startups might fall under the thresholds prescribed within the DCB.
 Such an outcome could be counterproductive as this could suppress the competitive challenges offered by newer entrants – thereby reducing the scope for contestability, fairness and innovation.

 Wide scope for interpretation under obligation for fair, non-discriminatory and transparent dealing